-Eltrombopag is used to treat thrombocytopenia (low platelets in the blood) in adults and children 6 years of age and older with a blood disorder called chronic idiopathic thrombocytopenic purpura (ITP).
-This medicine is used after a splenectomy (surgery to remove the spleen) and other medicines, such as steroids or immunoglobulin, have not worked well enough.
-Eltrombopag is also used to treat thrombocytopenia in patients with chronic hepatitis C along with interferon therapy.
+Eltrombopag is used to treat thrombocytopenia (low platelets in the blood) in adults and children 1 year of age and older with a blood disorder called chronic idiopathic thrombocytopenic purpura (ITP).
+This medicine is used after a splenectomy (surgery to remove the spleen) and other medicines (eg, steroids or immunoglobulin) have not worked well enough.
+Eltrombopag is also used to treat thrombocytopenia in patients with chronic hepatitis C, along with interferon treatment.
 Platelets help clot the blood, so a person with thrombocytopenia may have bleeding problems.
 Eltrombopag works by stimulating the bone marrow to produce more platelets.

 This medicine is available only with your doctor's prescription.